 Cross-React: Prediction of allergen cross-reactivity

-For cross-reactivity prediction, please select group of amino acids in epitope location, and upload a PDB file of interest.
-The server will use this information to search all allergenic protein structures listed in Structural database of allergenic protein, SDAP.
+For cross-reactivity prediction, please select a group of amino acids located in the epitope region and upload a PDB file of interest.
+The server will use this information to search all allergenic protein structures listed in the Structural Database of Allergenic Proteins (SDAP).
 Please do not upload a PDB complex.
 Use only one PDB chain name or a monomeric protein structure.
-You can use a PDB id or one word for your pdbfile name.
-Average processing time per query is ~90 sec.
+You may use a PDB ID or a single word as the filename for your PDB file.
+Average processing time per query is approximately 90 seconds.
+Latest release: Version 2.0 — includes minor bug fixes from Version 1.
+Users can now search more than 1,500 allergen structures available in the SDAP database for cross-reactivity.

 Negi SS and Braun W, Cross-React: a new structural bioinformatics method for predicting allergen cross-reactivity.
 Bioinformatics 33 (7): 1014-1020, 2017. pdf

-Note: If you have a protein complex, then list of amino acids in IgE binding site can be calculated from http://curie.utmb.edu/pdbcomplex.html or http://curie.utmb.edu/usercomplex.html utility.
+Note: If you have a protein complex, then list of amino acids in the binding site can be calculated from https://curie.utmb.edu/pdbcomplex.html or https://curie.utmb.edu/usercomplex.html utility.

 For information purpose only